Efficient thermalization and universal quantum computing with quantum Gibbs samplers: Conclusion

 \section{Conclusion}

-In this work, we establish the first results on the efficient dissipative preparation of high-temperature Gibbs states and their purifications, and showed that the class of Lindbladian evolutions of~\cite{chen2023efficient} is BQP complete already at moderate temperatures.
+In this work, we have established the efficient dissipative preparation of high-temperature GS and their purifications, and showed that the class of Lindbladian evolutions of~\cite{Chen2025} is BQP complete at low temperatures.
 While the latter should be taken more as a proof-of-principle result, we hope that further work can improve the construction.
-Taken together, our results show that the Lindbladians of~\cite{chen2023efficient} have the full potential to replicate the success of MCMC for quantum many-body states.
+Taken together, our results show that the Lindbladians of~\cite{Chen2025} have the full potential to replicate the success of MCMC for quantum many-body states.
 It would also be interesting to improve the results presented here by showing a modified log-Sobolev inequality~\cite{bardet2023rapid,bardet2024entropy,capel2020modified} for the generators instead of the spectral gap, as this would provide convergence not only in polynomial but even logarithmic time.
-Furthermore, implementing the Lindbladian of~\cite{chen2023efficient} still requires sophisticated quantum circuits.
-It would be interesting to see if in our regimes it is possible to implement them more simply, perhaps even through a microscopic model of system-environment interactions such as the one for Davies maps \cite{Davies1974}.
+Furthermore, implementing the Lindbladian of~\cite{Chen2025} still requires sophisticated quantum circuits.
+It would be interesting to see if in our regimes it is possible to implement the generators more simply, perhaps even through a microscopic model of system-environment interactions such as the one for Davies maps \cite{Davies1974}.
 This would be particularly interesting for near-term computation, as it is known that dissipative preparation can be more robust than simulating unitary dynamics~\cite{Cubitt2015,Borregaard2021,kim2017robust}.
-More generally, it would be interesting to investigate further how errors affect these time evolutions, and for instance, whether the computational model GibbsQP admits a threshold theorem.
+More generally, it would be interesting to investigate further how errors affect these time evolutions, and for instance, whether a computational model motivated by Theorem \ref{th:gibbsQP} admits a threshold theorem.

-\paragraph*{Acknowledgements:} AMA acknowledges useful discussions with Tim Hsieh and David Gosset.
-CR would like to thank Simone Warzel for fruitful discussions on Hamiltonian gaps, and acknowledges financial support from the ANR project QTraj (ANR-20-CE40-0024-01) of the French National Research Agency (ANR).
-DSF acknowledges funding from the European Union under Grant Agreement 101080142 and the project EQUALITY.
-AMA acknowledges support from the Spanish Agencia Estatal de Investigacion through the grants ``IFT Centro de Excelencia Severo Ochoa SEV-2016-0597" and ``Ram\'on y Cajal RyC2021-031610-I'', financed by MCIN/AEI/10.13039/501100011033 and the European Union NextGenerationEU/PRTR.